32 Best Things To Do In Chicago With Kids In 2026

 Montrose Beach is the go-to spot for families looking for a beach day in Chicago.
 It’s spacious, with plenty of room for kids of all ages to run, play, and swim.
 If you’re closer to downtown, Ohio Street Beach is another excellent option.
 Bring along beach toys, sunscreen, and plenty of water for a fun day in the sun.

-When the weather isn't cooperating or you just want to enjoy some indoor fun, Chicago has plenty of kid-friendly things to do that are perfect for families.
-Here are some of our favorite things to do indoor in Chicago!
+When the weather isn't cooperating or you just want to enjoy some indoor fun, Chicago has plenty of kid-friendly activities that are perfect for families.

 The Shedd Aquarium is a fantastic indoor activity for families, offering a mesmerizing glimpse into the underwater world.
 From the giant beluga whales to the playful sea otters, there's something here to captivate kids of all ages.
-Don’t miss the free admission days by looking them up in advance, which make this experience accessible for everyone.
-Pro tip: Arrive early to avoid the crowds and catch the daily animal shows
+Don’t miss the free admission days by looking them up in advance.
+Pro tip: Arrive early to avoid the crowds and catch the daily animal shows.

 For a deep dive into the rich history of the Windy City, the Chicago History Museum is a must-visit.
 This museum is great for older kids who are learning about American history.
 Exhibits cover everything from the Great Chicago Fire to the city's role in the Civil Rights Movement.
 Tip: Check the museum's calendar of events for special events and programs that make history come alive.